openvswitch/ovs/Documentation/internals/contributing/backporting-patches.rst

 The Linux kernel components in Open vSwitch go through initial review in the upstream Linux netdev community before they go into the Open vSwitch tree.
 As such, backports from upstream to the Open vSwitch tree may include bugfixes or new features.
-The `netdev-FAQ`_ describes the general process for merging patches to the upstream Linux tree.
+The `Netdev Maintainer Handbook`_ describes the general process for merging patches to the upstream Linux tree.

 To keep track of the changes which are made upstream against the changes which have been backported to the Open vSwitch tree, backports should be done in the